 - Store only blemish free, sound, good quality produce

-- Check stored produce regularly and remove any showing rotting or symptoms of disease
+- Check stored produce regularly and remove anything that shows signs of rot or symptoms of disease

 - Never store in polythene as sweating will quickly encourage rotting

-- Sheds/garages should be cool but frost free, although using blankets for insulation and darkness may suffice
+- Sheds/garages should be cool but frost free – use blankets for insulation and to blot out the light

-- Ideally some air circulation is beneficial for storing most crops.
+- Good air circulation is vital for storing most crops.

 Leafy veg like lettuce doesn’t last long, especially soft varieties, however there are steps you can take to give it a refrigerated shelf life of three weeks or more.
 Remove the root and any damaged outer leaves, then wrap the head in a damp kitchen towel, put it in an airtight container and place it in the fridge.

 Keep your salad plants and other greens away from ethylene-producing foods like apples, pears, avocados, bananas, mangos, strawberries, potatoes and celery.
 As they ripen, these fruits and vegetables produce gas which makes leaves brown and wilt.

 As long as you remember to net them to keep the pigeons off, winter cauliflower, Brussels sprouts, kale, savoy and winter cabbage are best left in the ground until you’re ready to use them.
 Alternatively, dig them up and, leaving the soil attached to the roots, tie them with string and hang them upside down from a beam in your shed.
 They’ll store for a good couple of months like this.

 Pickling and fermenting are also great ways to preserve and store brassicas.
 Making sauerkraut from brassicas and root vegetables is a great way to use up surplus produce and makes a very tasty and healthy snack or side dish full of gut-healthy bacteria.

 Onions, garlic and shallots